YouriMulder/Mapman/Readme.md

 ### Save games
-- F1 - F5 = Store a gamesave in slot 1 - 5.
+- F1 - F5 = Store a save game in slot 1 - 5.
-- 1  - 5 = Load a gamesave from slot 1 - 5.
+- 1  - 5 = Load a save game from slot 1 - 5.